jljlpch/redux-simplifr/README.md

 # redux-simplifr

-Some auxiliary utilities that make [simplifr](https://github.com/krispo/simplifr) and [redux](https://github.com/reactjs/redux) closer.
+Combining reducer utilities that make [simplifr](https://github.com/krispo/simplifr) and [redux](https://github.com/reactjs/redux) closer.

 A standard [combineReducers](http://redux.js.org/docs/api/combineReducers.html) function from redux library gives us an ability to split our state into independent parts, and to manage these parts with corresponding reducer functions.